 Travel into Australia’s magnificent Red Centre on this Overland journey from Adelaide.
-From the red-rock moonscapes of William Creek and the Oodnadatta Track, the underground mining town of Coober Pedy to the towering domes of The Olgas, make your way through some iconic outback sights on your way to Alice Springs.
-See opal cutting demonstrations, meet the furry residents of a kangaroo orphanage, and learn about Aboriginal and Torres Strait Islander spiritual beliefs on a guided walk at Uluru (Ayres Rock) as you discover more about this breathtaking Australian region.
+From the orange-rock spires of Warren Gorge, to the underground mining town of Coober Pedy and the towering domes of Kata Tjuta, make your way through some iconic Outback sights on your way to Alice Springs.
+See opal-cutting demonstrations, meet the furry residents of a kangaroo orphanage, and learn about Aboriginal and Torres Strait Islander spiritual beliefs on a guided walk at Uluru as you discover more about this breathtaking Australian region.

 Breakfast Included: 6 Lunches Included: 7 Dinner Included: 6

-Today drive through red dunes, salt pans and gibber plains on the way to Anna Creek Station, the world’s largest cattle station.
-Continue onto Coober Pedy, the ‘Opal capital of the world’.
+Leave Quorn in the rearview mirror and head to Coober Pedy, the ‘opal capital of the world’.
 Due to extremely hot temperatures in the area most of the town is constructed underground, with residents living in homes carved into the hillsides.
-Upon arrival take a guided tour of the town, an underground house and the opal mine (with opal cutting demonstration).
+Upon arrival take a guided tour of the town, an underground house and the opal mine (with n opal-cutting demonstration).
 The rest of the afternoon is free to explore.
 You may even like to try your hand at 'noodling' (fossicking) for opals.
 End the day with some rescued joeys at Josephine’s Gallery and Kangaroo Orphanage.
-Tonight stay in a multi-share underground bunkhouse in Coober Pedy.
+Tonight, stay in a multi-share underground bunkhouse in Coober Pedy.

 Coober Pedy / Yulara

 Rise early this morning and be rewarded with a glorious Uluru sunrise.
 While the day is still fresh, enjoy a walk around the base of this incredible sandstone formation, which is of great spiritual significance to the Anangu people.
-We walk to the cave paintings near Mutitjulu Waterhole at the base of Uluru where you wiill be in the hands of an Anangu guide who will share the stories of this unique landscape and explain the Art, the Culture and connection to Land.
-This exclusive experience will give you an exclusive insight to the meaning behind Anangu art and traditional culture.
-The on-site Cultural Centre also houses an extensive collection of Aboriginal and Torres Strait Islander arts and crafts for you to browse.
+Walk to the cave paintings near Mutitjulu Waterhole at the base of Uluru where you will be in the hands of an Anangu guide who will share the stories of this unique landscape.
+This exclusive experience will give you an insight to the meaning behind Anangu art and traditional culture.
+The onsite Cultural Centre also houses an extensive collection of Aboriginal and Torres Strait Islander arts and crafts for you to browse.
 Head back to camp for lunch.

-Today, explore one of the Red Centre's greatest treasures: Kata Tjuta.
-The Olgas, as they're also known, are a group of domed red rocks rising spectacularly out of the desert.
-Like Uluru, they’re sacred to the Anangu people and are believed to be 500 million years old.
+Today, explore one of the Red Centre's greatest treasures, Kata Tjuta, a group of domed red rocks rising spectacularly out of the desert.
+Like Uluru, they’re sacred to the Anangu people and are believed to be 600 million years old.
 Return to camp for lunch before travelling to Watarrka National Park (Kings Canyon).
 Spend the night in an exclusive campsite inside the park.